tbssnch/js-week-4/README.md

 Broke for some tacos around noon.
 They were alright.
 Back to react-tac-toe.

 Finished the tutorial on tic-tac-toe with React.
 Downloaded the React Developer Extension for Chrome to debug.

+After some React fun, I revisited the online-store project and worked with the edit/delete functionality in Angular.